See below a brief description of all our member groups. To get involved, please contact one of the Secretariat contacts listed.

 Heat & Hot Water Policy Group

 The HHIC Heat & Hot Water Policy Group is a useful forum to review current and upcoming government policy and regulation.
 The group discusses how these may affect businesses in the industry and helps formulate HHIC responses to any issues or consultations.
 The group regularly hears from Government speakers and associated industries on initiatives that will be of interest to them.
-This group is chaired by Neil Schofield, Worcester Bosch.
+This group is chaired by Jeff House, Baxi.

 Technical content, such as changes to gas utilisation standards that impact field-based activity are a focus area, alongside operative competence and accreditation.
 The core activity of the group also considers the mid to long-term implications on field activity, considering policy issues and factors such as changing gas quality.
 The group provides input into important industry forums through HHIC including the Standards Consultation Forum (SCF), the IGEM Gas Utilisation Council (GUC) and Renewable Energy Skills Forum (RESF).
 Group membership is diverse, and includes certification bodies, service/maintenance organisations, appliance/equipment manufacturers and industry associations.
-This group is chaired by Danny McFarlane, British Gas
+This group is chaired by Martin Garbutt, Homeserve.

 Water Treatment Group

-This group encompasses water treatment chemicals, system filters, cleansing equipment and water softeners (amongst others).
-WTG members who manufacture chemicals for central heating (CH) systems adopt the Benchmark brand for their products, which reinforces the importance of water treatment and assists installers in complying with the requirements of the Building Regulations.
-This group is chaired by Keith McBain, Kamco.
+This group encompasses water treatment for domestic heating, including chemicals, system filters and water softeners (amongst others).
+The group work towards promoting best practice and assists installers in complying with the requirements of the Building Regulations.
+This group is chaired by Richard Crisp, Fernox.